Women in tech

 Indeed with more female role models in STEM as well as initiatives such as Ada Lovelace Day, it’s hoped that the gender gap can be reduced in the next few years.
 Only by doing this can we begin to address the demand for future jobs.

-Top Finance Jobs UK 2019 / Public school differences / Private School Interview tips for the big day / Become a Business Intelligence Analyst / Literacy Tips / How to become a Mobile App Developer / Verbal Reasoning Tips / Aptitude Test Tips / Tips for non-verbal reasoning test 11 plus / How to become an Influencer (Marketer) / How to become a Product Manager / School Appeals process / Become a machine learning and AI specialist / Sunday Times Parent Power league table 2019
+Interview Tips for Top Tech Jobs / Top Finance Jobs UK 2019 / Public school differences / Private School Interview tips for the big day / Become a Business Intelligence Analyst / Literacy Tips / How to become a Mobile App Developer / How to become an Influencer (Marketer) / How to become a Product Manager / Become a machine learning and AI specialist / Sunday Times Parent Power league table 2019